mbaze/bzpack/README.md

 `Elias(N)` is stored as the least significant bit of the byte containing `%ooooooo`.
 An offset of 16384 or greater indicates the end of the stream.

+**Note:** This describes the logical bit values.
+In the actual stream, unaligned bits are stored as complements to reduce the size of the Z80 decoder.

 The format employs an exhaustive parser for globally optimal encoding, which can take even several minutes for blocks of 4 KiB or larger.
 This is excessive for general use but acceptable in sizecoding, where every byte matters.